WassimTenachi/PhySO/docs/source/headers/doc_presentation_rtd.rst

 Highlights
 ----------

-$\Phi$-SO's symbolic regression module fully leverages physical units constraints in order to infer analytical physical laws from data points, searching in the space of functional forms.
-For more details see: `[Tenachi et al 2023] <https://arxiv.org/abs/2303.03192>`_.
+$\Phi$-SO's symbolic regression module uses deep reinforcement learning to infer analytical physical laws that fit data points, searching in the space of functional forms.

+It is able to leverage physical units constraints, reducing the search space with dimensional analysis (`[Tenachi et al 2023] <https://arxiv.org/abs/2303.03192>`_) and class constraints, searching for a single analytical functional form that accurately fits multiple datasets - each governed by its own (possibly) unique set of fitting parameters (`[Tenachi et al 2024] <https://arxiv.org/abs/2312.01816>`_)

 $\Phi$-SO recovering the equation for a damped harmonic oscillator: